esarks/SkylerThomas/grace-book-full/01-movement-1-swamp/chapter-02-but-then-i-prayed-full.md

 And something shifted.
 Not externally—the circumstances were exactly the same.
 But internally, a presence.
 A nearness.
 A voice that didn't speak in words but communicated in comfort: *I'm here.
 You're not alone.
 I've got you.*

 The song poured out after that.
-The melody came first—minor key, like the swamp, but with a rising chorus, like hope breaking through.
-The words followed, chronicling the journey from despair to surrender to grace.

-When I sang it for the first time, I wept.
 Because I recognized the pattern: I'd been here before.
 In different swamps, with different burdens.
 And every time, the turning point was the same: *But then I prayed.*

 Not because prayer is magic.
 But because prayer connects us to the One who is present, even when we can't feel Him.
 Especially when we can't feel Him.